Fatima Shah

 Fatima Shah (1914 – October 12, 2002) was a Pakistani physician, social worker and advocate for the blind in Pakistan.
 She was the founder of the Pakistan Association of the Blind (PAB) and one of the founding members of the All Pakistan Women's Association.
 She was also the first woman to become president of the International Federation of the Blind.

 Biography

 Shah was born in 1914 in Bhera.
 She belonged to an educated family.
-Her father, Abdul Majeed Kureshi, was the former chairman of the Mathematics department of Aligarh University.
+Her father, Abdul Majeed Kureshi, was the former chairman of the Mathematics department of Aligarh Muslim University.
 She was one of 12 brothers and sisters.
 She was admitted to Lady Hardinge Medical College in Delhi on a MacDonald scholarship of merit.